SNAP Eligibility Calculator – Maryland

 Do Social Security and SSI count as income for Maryland SNAP?

-Do seniors qualify for SNAP in Maryland if they only get Social Security checks?
+Do seniors in Maryland qualify for SNAP if they only get Social Security?

 Does Maryland have an asset limit for SNAP benefits?